Brexit Information

 The EU Timber Regulations (EU TR) have been adopted by GB and made into UK law, this means the same

 requirements are in place but applied to GB in the same way they are applied to the EU.
-(Northern Ireland is
+(Northern Ireland

 the exception as it uses the EU laws due to the Windsor Framework).